Associative Yang-Baxter equation and Fukaya categories of square-tiled surfaces: A class of cyclic -structures and formal solutions of the general AYBE

 Let $\CC$ be a topological $A_{\infty}$-category over a complete ring $R$.
 We assume that $R$ is topologized by a decreasing filtration $(R_n)$, such that $R_mR_n\sub R_{m+n}$, and that the $\Hom$-spaces in $\CC$ are complete.
 We will only consider twisted objects of the following kind: $(X,\de_X)$, where $X$ is an object of $\CC$ and $\de_X\in R_1\Hom^1(X,X)$ is an element satisfying the Maurer-Cartan equation

 Note that here the left-hand side converges in $\Hom^2(X,X)$.
 The $\Hom$-space between two such objects $(X,\de_X)$ and $(Y,\de_Y)$ is simply $\Hom(X,Y)$.
-There are natural $A_\infty$-products $(\m_n^t)$ for the twisted objects, which are obtained by inserting the twisting elements $\de$ in any number wherever possible.
+There are natural $A_\infty$-products $(\m_n^t)$ for the twisted objects, which are obtained by inserting the twisting elements $\de$ any number of times wherever possible.
 More precisely, $\m_d^t$ is given by (We follow the sign conventions of \cite[Ch.1]{seidelbook}).

+Let us point out one additional feature of the $A_\infty$-category of twisted objects: it easy to check that if we start with a cyclic $A_\infty$-category then the corresponding $A_\infty$-category inherits the cyclic structure.

 An $A_\infty$-functor $\mathfrak{f} = (\mathfrak{f}^n)_{n\geq 1} :\CC\to \CC'$ between $A_\infty$-categories over $R$, as above, leads to an $A_\infty$-functor $\mathcal{F}= (\mathcal{F}^n)_{n\geq 1}$ between their categories of twisted objects.
 Namely, $(X,\de_X)$ maps to $(\mathcal{F}(X),\mathcal{F}(\de_X))$, where